score-json/json/TSF/trustable/assertions/TA-Fixes.md

 * How confident are we that outstanding fixes do not address Misbehaviours?

-    Answer:  We are very confident that none of the outstanding fixes do not affect the no identified misbehaviours.
+    Answer: For all of the none identified misbehaviours, we are very confident that none of the outstanding fixes do not address them.